-The Skills for Education and Employment (SEE) Program helps eligible job seekers to learn the skills they need to get the job they want by improving their language, reading, writing and maths skills.
+The Skills for Education and Employment (SEE) program helps eligible job seekers learn the skills they need to get the job they want by improving their language, reading, writing and maths skills.

 How the SEE program can help

-- Increased confidence to undertake further study
+- increase their confidence to undertake further study

 Referral to the SEE program